sco-tt/SEPTA-KML-bus-and-trolley-scraper/README.md

 #### KML Only

-Python 2.7
+- Python 2.7
-Python Libraries:
+- Python Libraries:
 	- BeautifulSoup
 	- urllib2
 	- requests
 	- shutil

 #### geoJSON
-Additional:
+In addition to the above:

 - NodeJS
 - npm